 In the North of Uganda, women are traditionally excluded from owning land.
 This lack of empowerment is coupled with overall poor farming methods, a lack of quality agro-inputs, and limited opportunity to grow.
 These disadvantages limit the agricultural potential and sustains poverty.

 How does the social business solve this problem?

 HDI introduced rice as a new crop in Amolatar district with a strict focus on women as farmers.
-HDI provides the inputs, technical farming services and a guaranteed market for the rice growing.
+HDI provides the input, technical farming services and a guaranteed market for the rice growing.
 So far, HDI has already partnered with thousands of women.
 With the income generated from these rice sales, the first group of women have already become land owners and thus achieved economic independence.

 How does the social business generate revenue?

 The company sells the milled rice to wholesalers in Kampala, South Sudan and Kenya.
 It also charges a minimal fee for farmers to rent tractors and milling machines.